Furniture

 Petter Southall

 Talk to us about ideas and commissions.
 We can put you in touch with Petter and draw on his previous designs and ideas.
 He works mainly to order, designing new pieces or making already existent designs to meet your needs and desires perfectly.
-He keeps Sladers Yard stocked with one-off and small batch pieces which can be bought direct from here and shipped to you, wherever you are.
+He also keeps Sladers Yard stocked with one-off and small batch pieces which can be bought direct from here and shipped to you, wherever you are.

 Please contact the gallery on gallery@sladersyard.co.uk or telephone 01308 459511 with any enquiries.
 Pieces that are available to buy now are priced or marked £POA (price on application).